Rangers vs. Mariners Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Heaney has four starts in a row of five innings or more.
+- Eovaldi has 11 starts in a row of five innings or more.

 |Opponent